 Investing in small cap and mid cap stocks is more risky and more volatile than investing in large cap stocks.
 The intrinsic value of the stocks in which the Funds invest may never be recognized by the broader market.

 On this page, we candidly discuss three individual companies to illustrate our investment process.
 These companies are current holdings of certain Funds, one of which was a top performer for the quarter, one was a new addition to a Fund, and the other was, in our view, undervalued by the market.
-The information and our opinions were current as of June 30, 2018, but are subject to change.
+The information and our opinions were current as of December 31, 2018, but are subject to change.
 The information shown does not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to purchase or sell any particular security.
 These securities do not represent all securities purchased, sold, or recommended to investors during the period.
 Investors that were not invested in a Fund that held each stock for the entire holding period shown will not have experienced the performance shown.
 Past performance does not guarantee future results.
 The performance of any single portfolio holding is no indication of the performance of other portfolio holdings of any Fund or of any particular Fund itself.
 Portfolio holdings are subject to change.
 Click here for the top holdings of the Funds.